wnayes/bond-wm-wallpaper-dimmer/README.md

-# electron-wm-wallpaper-dimmer
+# bond-wm-wallpaper-dimmer

-A simple wallpaper plugin for the [electron-wm window manager](https://github.com/wnayes/electron-wm).
+A simple wallpaper plugin for the [bond-wm window manager](https://github.com/wnayes/bond-wm).

 This plugin is meant to be used on top of others.
 It puts a semi-transparent layer over the wallpaper display, which darkens in the evening.